-Danny leaps to the side and begins covering any trace of that leap and his backing into another path in the maze.
+Danny leaps to the side and begins covering any trace of that leap and where he has just stood.

-Danny has now himself performed here what has been occurring all along.
-I have discussed several times already how this is a pattern that appears frequently in the movie, and is based upon Danny's action in hiding himself here.
-We have had numerous instances of an oppositions/reversal accompanied by a 90 degree turn and the disappearance of something due an obscuring of the point of convergence.
+I have discussed several times already how what Danny does is a pattern that appears in the movie, and is based upon Danny's methodology for hiding himself here.
+We have had numerous instances of an opposition/reversal accompanied by a 90 degree turn and the disappearance of something.
 This is Danny retracing his steps (opposition) then taking a 90 degree turn into the hedge and covering his tracks.

 Thus does Danny disappear from Jack.
-It is the penultimate disappearing act in the film.
+It is the ultimate disappearing act in the film.

 625 LS Wendy in the red hall.
 (2:14:25)